thinkingsites/jsformatter/README.md

 jsformatter - A .Net style formatter for JavaScript
 ===========
 jsformatter allows you to format strings by passing in a format and values.
-It copies the implementation of the Microsoft .Net string formatting available here: http://msdn.microsoft.com/en-us/library/26etazsy
+It copies the implementation of the Microsoft .Net string formatting.

-My personal favorite reference for how to use the formatting has been SteveX's blog post: http://blog.stevex.net/string-formatting-in-csharp/

 Documentation
 =============
-This module creates four new methods
+This module creates four new methods formatting strings.

+For a full documentation on formatting strings using this syntax, read this page: http://msdn.microsoft.com/en-us/library/26etazsy

+My personal favorite reference for how to use the formatting has been SteveX's blog post: http://blog.stevex.net/string-formatting-in-csharp/

 String.prototype.format([,argsN])
 ---------------------------------